stonefl/MasteringGit/CourseNote.md

 * Create an account on Nitrous.io

 ## Section 2.2 Verify your Git installation and version

 * verify presence of Git and its version through: `git-version`

 ## Section 2.3 Setting up globals

-`git config --user.name "your name"`
+`git config --global user.name "your name"`

-`git config --user.email "your email"`
+`git config --global user.email "your email"`

 To check all your settings: